 - swelling of the hands and feet

 As the chains circulate in the blood, they eventually get deposited in the kidney’s filters (glomeruli).
-These IgA deposits result in an inflammatory reaction in the body.
-This inflammation can eventually cause kidney damage.
+These IgA deposits cause an inflammatory reaction, which can ultimately cause kidney damage.

-Certain factors can also increase a person’s risk of developing IgA nephropathy.
-Men are two to three times more likely to have it than women.
-The condition is also more common in Native Americans, Caucasians, and Asians.
+Some factors can increase a person’s risk of developing IgA nephropathy.
+The condition is also

-IgA nephropathy may first be noticed when a routine test reveals protein and red blood cells in your urine.
+A doctor may first notice IgA nephropathy when a routine test reveals protein and red blood cells in your urine.

-- kidney biopsy to look for IgA deposits (a biopsy is the only way to confirm a diagnosis)
+- kidney biopsy to look for IgA deposits (this is the only way to confirm a diagnosis)